Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Effective parameters and Abraham force

 enters the Langmuir plasma frequency expressions (\ref{LangmuirPlasmaFrequency}), (\ref{LondonPenetrationDepth}), the charge

 being substituted in these expressions gives the double ratio for penetration depths and wave numbers

 in the force expressions (\ref{AbrahamForce2}) and (\ref{AbrahamForceStationaryApproximation:b}).
 So it may be argued that at least two coordinate systems should be introduced in an electrodynamics problem to describe the nonlocality properly.
-It would correspond to an analogy with the situation of two travelling waves, which compose one standing wave, and vice versa.
+It would be analogous with the situation of two travelling waves, which could compose one standing wave, and vice versa.

 The double ratio